Search Tips & Strategies

 Searching Magazines like New Scientist

 When searching within a specific domain, remember to check out the domain's journal and magazine web sites.
-Many offer searchable indexes of articles and resources to speed your information quest.
-While New Scientist may be a little bit more "sensational" than other science magazines, it can trigger student interest and drive exploration into critical thinking. learn more
+Many offer searchable indexes of articles and resources to speed your… learn more